coltongrainger/quamash/prelims/algebra.md

 > A system is called a partial order if the following conditions are satisfied.
 (1) If $x < y$, then $y\nless x$; and (2) if $x < y$ and $y < z$, then $x < z$.

-Bringing things upto speed, we have Rosoff's [@Ro16] definition:
+Bringing things up to speed, we have Rosoff's [@Ro16] definition:

 DEF!
 (Modern poset) A set $X$ is partially ordered by the relation $\preceq$ if for each $x, y, z \in X$, we have ...
 (1) reflexivity, $x \preceq x$; (2) antisymmetry, $x \preceq y$ and $y \preceq x$ implies $x =y$; (3) transitivity, $x \preceq y$ and $y \preceq z$ implies $x \preceq z$.